【台灣微笑單車】YouBike Rental Guide

-This post contains affiliate links which means EVERLASTYING will earn a commission if you purchase through our link, at no extra cost for you.
-Read my disclosure for more information.
-Thank you for your support 🤍
+This post contains affiliate links, meaning EVERLASTYING will earn a commission if you purchase through our link at no extra cost.

-One of the best and most enjoyable ways to explore a new city is by using bikes.
-Biking allows you to travel quickly through bike lanes while still being able to appreciate the surroundings at a leisurely pace.
+One of my favorite ways to explore a new city is by riding a bike.
+Not only does biking allow you to travel quickly, but you’re still able to appreciate your surroundings at a leisurely pace.

-In this blog post, I will dive into Taiwan's popular YouBike system, safety tips, YouBike pricing in different cities, renting YouBikes as a foreigner with or without a local Taiwanese SIM card, and how to return your YouBike.
+In this blog post, I will dive into Taiwan's most popular YouBike system, safety tips, pricing in different cities and counties, renting YouBikes as a foreigner with or without a local Taiwanese SIM card, and how to return your YouBike without struggling like a foreigner.

 what's a YouBike?

-YouBike, or UBike as some call it, is Taiwan's massive network of bike-sharing stations.
-Launched in 2009, and only located in Taipei at the time, it's become a favorite way for locals to get around.
+YouBike, also known as UBike, is Taiwan's massive bike-sharing network.
+Launched in 2009 and initially located only in Taipei, it became a favorite way for locals to get around the city.

-Now, you can find YouBike stations in major cities like New Taipei City, Taipei City, Taoyuan City, Hsinchu County, Hsinchu City, Hsinchu Science Park, Miaoli City, Taichung City, Chiayi City, Tainan City, Kaohsiung City, and Pintung County, and Taitung City, making it easy to explore at your own pace.
+Since then, Taiwan has expanded its bike stations to more cities across the country, making it easier for more people to access YouBikes.
+You can now find YouBike stations in major areas such as New Taipei City, Taipei City, Taoyuan City, Hsinchu County, Hsinchu City, Hsinchu Science Park, Miaoli City, Taichung CityChiayi, Tainan City, Kaohsiung City, Pingtung County, and Taitung City.
+This expansion allows you to explore these cities at your own pace.

-In 2020, YouBike launched their new bikes called YouBike 2.0.
+In 2020, YouBike launched its new bikes called YouBike 2.0.
+This is the standard version you’ll find across Taiwan today.

 💡 PRO TIP